A frustrated woman looks over her credit card statements.

 2. Some credit card fraud alerts result from actual fraud, but it’s also possible to trigger a fraud alert yourself.

-3. Understanding fraud alert triggers can help you avoid or resolve false alarms and detect actual fraud.
+3. You can avoid or resolve false alarms and detect actual fraud with fraud alert triggers.

 Your credit card company monitors your card activity to protect against criminals using your account.
-If they see something that looks inconsistent in your spending patterns, they might suspect fraud and place a hold on your account until the issue is resolved.
+When they see something that looks inconsistent in your spending patterns, they might suspect fraud and place a hold on your account until you resolve the issue.

-While receiving a credit card fraud alert may make you uneasy, not all fraud alerts get prompted by actual fraud.
+While receiving a credit card fraud alert may make you uneasy, not all fraud alerts are because of actual fraud.
 It’s possible to trigger a fraud alert yourself, even when making legitimate transactions.
 Learning common fraud alert triggers may help you prevent or resolve false alarms and detect real threats.

 Did you know?

-Discover offers cardmembers a $0 Fraud Liability Guarantee, which means you’re never responsible for unauthorized purchases on your Discover Card account.1
+Discover offers cardmembers a $0 Fraud Liability Guarantee, which means you’re never held responsible for unauthorized purchases on your Discover Card.1

 Credit card companies offer consumer protection by monitoring your account for fraudulent activity.
 Sometimes your own spending may accidentally trip a credit card fraud alert.